-Leases wherein the Group substantially transfers to the lessee all risks and benefits incidental to ownership of the leased item are classified as finance leases and are presented as part of accounts receivable at an amount equal to the Group's net investment in the lease.
-Finance income is recognized based on the pattern reflecting a constant periodic rate of return on the Group's net investment outstanding in respect of the finance lease.
+Leases wherein the Group substantially transfers to the lessee all risks and benefits incidental to ownership of the leased item are classified as finance leases and a presented as part of accounts receivable at an amount equal to the Group's net investment in the lease.
+Finance one is recognized based on the pattern reflecting a constant periodic rate of return on the Group's net investment in to outstanding in respect of the finance lease.

-Leases which do not transfer to the lessee substantially all the risks and benefits of ownership of the asset are classified as operating leases.
-Lease income from operating leases is recognized in the consolidated statement of income on a straight-line basis over the lease term (see note 4e).
+Leases which do not transfer to the lessee sub tanual and the risks and benefits of ownership of the asset are classified as operating leases.
+Lease income or erating leases is recognized in the consolidated statement of income on a straight income sis over the lease term (see note 4e).